tungerer/tungerer.github.io/_pages/cv.md

 Education
 ======
-* 2018-2022: PhD Linguistics and English Language, University of Edinburgh
+<b>PhD Linguistics and English Language</b>, University of Edinburgh (2018-2022)
 * Thesis: "Structural priming in the grammatical network – A study of English argument structure constructions"
 * Supervisors: Prof. Graeme Trousdale, Prof. Nikolas Gisborne, Dr. Chris Cummins
-   * Examiners: Prof. Holly Branigan, Prof. Martin Hilpert
-* Feb-April 2020: Research visit to Prof. Adele Goldberg's lab at Princeton University (online only in April)
-* 2017-2018: MSc Linguistics (with distinction), University of Edinburgh
+* Examiners: Prof. Holly Branigan, Prof. Martin Hilpert Research visit to Prof. Adele Goldberg's lab at Princeton University (Feb-April 2020; online only in April) MSc Linguistics (with distinction), University of Edinburgh (2017-2018)
 * Thesis: "Priming as evidence of links between constructions: A study of aspects of the English resultative network"
 * Supervisor: Prof. Graeme Trousdale
-* 2014-15: Study year at the University of Cambridge via Erasmus+
+2014-15: Study year at the University of Cambridge via Erasmus+
-* 2012-2019: Staatsexamen for teaching English and German at secondary schools (with distinction) and BA British Studies, Leipzig University
+2012-2019: Staatsexamen for teaching English and German at secondary schools (with distinction) and BA British Studies, Leipzig University
 * Thesis: "Mediopassives in English – A cognitive empirical approach"
 * Supervisor: Prof. Doris Schönefeld

 Teaching experience
 ======